Reflexions on Mahler: Dessins, Modularity and Gauge Theories: Introduction and Summary

-\paragraph{Organization:} The paper is organized as follows.
+\paragraph{Organization} The paper is organized as follows.
 In \S\ref{background}, we briefly review all the required background in mathematics and physics.
 Then in \S\ref{modularity}, we discuss the modular Mahler measure and its relation to dessins.
-In \S\ref{Fthy}, we venture to F-theory and conclude with an outlook.
-We draw a road-map in Figure \ref{summary} in order to guide the reader.
+In \S\ref{Fthy}, we venture to some connections to F-theory and 7-branes.
+In Appendix \ref{Pzw}, we list all the Newton polynomials considered in this paper, with coefficients dubbed maximally or minimally tempered.
+In Appendix \ref{minimally}, we have some discussions on the minimally tempered cases, similar to those on the maximally tempered ones in the main context.
+In Appendix \ref{mj}, we mention some connections of the Mahler measure to the $j$-invariants and periods in the sense of Kontsevich and Zagier.
+We discuss the different complex structures of $\mathbb{T}^2$ arised in the context of brane tilings in Appendix \ref{taubtaur}.
+In Appendix \ref{GW}, we mention some relations between modular Mahler measure and GW invariants.

+Since the Mahler measure and the dessins for the reflexive polygons are related to various objects in the paper.
+We summarize the main differences in these connections in Table \ref{summarizecompare}.